LBHackney-IT/lbh-webmap-template/README.md

-If you have a javascript error and you require more information than what is available in the console, you should set `isDist = false` in `tasks/gulp/compile-assets.js` (line 34).
+If you have a javascript error and you require more information than what is available in the console, you should set `isDist = false` in `tasks/gulp/compile-assets.js` (line 34) and then stop (CTRL+C) and re-run `npm start`.
 Please remember to set this back to `true` when you are ready to build and deploy to production.

 ## Contributing